Florent1711/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 It should accept a list of students (from getListStudents) and a city (string) as parameters.
 You must use the filter function on the array.

+**_3-get_ids_sum.js_**  - Create a function getStudentIdsSum that returns the sum of all the student ids.
+It should accept a list of students (from getListStudents) as a parameter.
+You must use the reduce function on the array.